arshimeth/SteamF12TooL/README.md

 Your support is a great motivator for the continued maintenance and development of new features.
 Essentially, you'd be buying me a coffee! ☕️

-You can use the IBAN below for your contribution:
+You can use the Steam Trade URL below for your contribution:

 **Steam Trade URL:** `https://steamcommunity.com/tradeoffer/new/?partner=856438463&token=BmjqXOfQ`